 The Working Group reviewed the RFI responses and noted that there are instances in both scenarios, although impacting a very small number of customers.

-In order to verify the responses, the line diagrams showing the network configuration was requested from DNO1 in Scenario A and DNO3 in Scenario B. It should be noted that DNO2 in Scenario A is the Proposer of this change proposal and has a derogation to Scenario A. Their line diagram associated with this Scenario is contained within the background section above.
+In order to verify the responses, the line diagrams showing the network configuration was requested from DNO1 in Scenario A and DNO3 in Scenario B. It should be noted that DNO2 in Scenario A is the Proposer of this CP and has a derogation to not charge in line with its charging methodology in respect of an instance of Scenario A. Their line diagram associated with this scenario is contained within the background section above (figure 2).

 The diagram below shows the line diagram of DNO1 for Scenario A and who follows DCUSA in calculating the tariffs.